IndraNandagopal/VBA-challenge/README.md

 Uploaded the following to GitHub:

-  * A screen shot for each year of your results on the multi-year stock data.
+  * A screen shot of results for each year on the multi-year stock data.
+These screen shots are available in "Resources" folder.

 ### 2018:
 ![2018 Stock Data analysis](Resources/hard_solution_2018.PNG)